callmephilip/django-heroku-bootstrap/README.md

 ## Example App

-/apps/examples contains applications an example email form which you can use to test the setup.
+/apps/examples contains applications a simple email form which you can use to test the setup.
 Navigate to /examples/email/ to try it